Customs Anti-smuggling Act

 Article 40

-Where a blank document, signed by a foreign consigner and thus can be used as the invoices for imports, has been delivered by mail, or carried into or held by someone in homeland, the holder shall be imposed with a fine no more than NTD 30,000, and the document in question shall be confiscated.
+Where a blank document, signed by a foreign consigner and thus can be used as the invoices for imports, has been delivered by mail, or carried into or held by someone in homeland, the holder shall be imposed with a fine of no more than NTD 30,000, and the document in question shall be confiscated.

 Article 41